wisann/php-cadastro-clinico/README.md

 ## Nessa pasta é armazenada as imagens que sao anexadas na tabela. <br>

-*This folder holds the imagens that were inserted in the table*
+*This folder holds the images that were inserted in the table*

 ![image](https://user-images.githubusercontent.com/121894013/219904177-2974a5c7-9322-421a-918f-b9f770d8c641.png)